-Algolia has many built-in features that are easily configured and integrated into any search implementation.
-All are available out-of-the-box, and don’t require any extra development.
+Algolia has many built-in features that you can configure and integrate into your search implementation.
+All are available out-of-the-box and don’t require any additional development.

-Here’s a quick review of select features that are particularly helpful for getting started with building search.
+Here’s a quick review of features that are particularly helpful for getting started with building search.

-Algolia works with all languages, including Chinese, Japanese, Korean, Hebrew and Arabic without any additional work required.
+Algolia works with many languages, including Chinese, Japanese, Korean, Hebrew, and Arabic, without any additional work.
 This means that both left-to-right (LTR) and right-to-left (RTL) scripts are supported.

 Users misspell words, especially those using mobile devices.
-To prevent letting these common mistakes ruin your user’s search experience, Algolia provides robust typo-tolerance, along with easy ways to customize just how tolerant a search experience should be.
+To prevent letting these common mistakes ruin your user’s search experience, Algolia provides robust typo-tolerance and easy ways to customize just how tolerant a search experience should be.